oduonye1992/after-hours-bot/README.md

-A simple bot that analyses the emotional state of the customer
+A simple bot that closes the session if the user's time is past or before the team's office hours

 ## Conversation Flow

 1. This bot starts when someone sends it a message.
-2. The bot sends a greeting, should be something like "Welcome to the Barnstable DPW pot hole bot."
-3. The bot starts listening for messages.
-After every message, it asks for more.
-4. Once the texter sends a single q, note taking mode will end.
-6. The bot will predicts the emotional state of the customer and responds with a corresponding text
+2. The bot will check if the user send the message at the specified office hours
+3. If the current time isn't in the office hours range, the bot will send a customized message and close the session.